Vasundhara Doraswamy: Career

-In 1988 Vasundhara earned a Ph D for her study on the correlation between Yoga and Bharatanatyam.
-She holds a post-graduate degree in Folklore and is a consummate exponent of the martial arts of ‘Tang-ta’ and ‘Kalarippayattu’ that vouches for her quest for multidisciplinary approach to dance e.
-Dr Vasundhara has released a Treatise on the correlation of Yoga and Dance called "Natya Yoga Darshana".
+In 1988 Vasundhara earned a Ph.D. for her study on the correlation between Yoga and Bharatanatyam.
+She holds a postgraduate degree in folklore and is a consummate exponent of the martial arts of ‘Tang-ta’ and ‘Kalaripayattu’ that vouches for her quest for a multidisciplinary approach to dance.
+Vasundhara has released a treatise on the correlation of Yoga and Dance called "Natya Yoga Darshana".

 As for her choreographies, `Panchali` is noted for its singular adaptation of Yakshagana music (a form of folk music from the State of Karnataka) to Bharatanatyam.
-Solo productions like Ganga Lahari, Ambe, Dakshayani,Panchali, ShakuntaKunjana (literary masterpieces of Udyavara Madhava Acharya) and now Jyothi Shankar's Kshaatra Draupadi –with a strong female oriented theme have won acclaim.
+Solo productions like Ganga Lahari, Ambe, Dakshayani, Panchali, Shakunta Kunjana (literary masterpieces of Udyavara Madhava Acharya) and now Jyothi Shankar's Kshaatra Draupadi –with a strong female oriented theme have won acclaim.

-Dr Vasundhara was honoured with "Shantala Natya Sri Award" -The highest State Award for Dance by the Karnataka State Government and the Rajyotsava Award [Karnataka State].
+Vasundhara was honoured with "Shantala Natya Sri Award" -The highest State Award for Dance by the Karnataka State Government and the Rajyotsava Award [Karnataka State].
 She is the youngest recipient of the "Karnataka Kala Tilak", the prestigious award from the Karnataka Sangeetha Nrithya Academy, to date and also the only recipient of "Aasthaana Nritya Ratna" from Shri Krishna Mutt, Udupi.
-She has also been honoured with "Chandana Award" by Doordarshan India, "Shreshta Kala Pracharak" from Padma Bushan Saroja Vaidyanathan (New Delhi), " Kala Vipanchi" by Padma Vibushan Shri Balamurali Krishna (Chennai), Natya Jyothi [Australia] and Artist of the Millennium Award [USA], just to name a few.
+She has also been honoured with "Chandana Award" by Doordarshan India, "Shreshta Kala Pracharak" from Padma Bushan Saroja Vaidyanathan (New Delhi), "Kala Vipanchi" by Padma Vibushan Shri Balamurali Krishna (Chennai), Natya Jyothi [Australia] and Artist of the Millennium Award [USA], just to name a few.